FortAwesome/wordpress-fontawesome/README.md

 Some WordPress site owners have been known to have a theme and three different plugins installed, each trying to load its own self-hosted version of Font Awesome:
-- mixing version 4 with version 5
+- mixing version 4 or 5 with version 6
 - mixing SVG with Web Font
 - sometimes even Font Awesome version 3